 - 54% of respondents said they are highly concerned about nation-state cyber-attacks.

-- 55% said government needs to do more to protect organisations against nation-state cyber-attacks.
+- 55% said government needs to do more to protect organizations against nation-state cyber-attacks.

 Cyber Investments Focus on Prevention, Not Resilience

-Many organisations focus on technology defences and investments to prevent cyber risk, to the neglect of assessment, risk transfer, response planning, and other risk management areas that build cyber resilience.
+Many organizations focus on technology defenses and investments to prevent cyber risk, to the neglect of assessment, risk transfer, response planning, and other risk management areas that build cyber resilience.

 - 88% said information technology/information security (IT/InfoSec) is one of the three main owners of cyber risk management, followed by executive leadership/ board (65%) and risk management (49%).